Spring, Maven, and Nexus Best Practices

 Today, Keith Donald posted an entry about obtaining Spring 3 artifacts with Maven using the method of sourcing Maven repositories from inside POMs.
-I wanted to suggest an alternative for Spring users which draws upon best practices that we've developed over time with our enterprise clients doing large builds with a healthy number of developers on the team.
-Putting repositories in POMs generally looked dimly upon and I consider it an anti-pattern for enterprise build and release.
-I won't go into the details here but instead refer you to Brian Fox's blog entry on the matter.
+I wanted to suggest an alternative for Spring users, which draws on the best practices we've developed over time with our enterprise clients doing large builds with a healthy number of developers on the team.
+Putting repositories in POMs generally looked dimly upon, and I consider it an anti-pattern for enterprise build and release.
+I won't go into the details here, but instead refer you to Brian Fox's blog entry on the matter.

-The alternative I would suggest is use a repository manager like Sonatype Nexus Repository and proxy the Spring repositories that you are interested in using.
-I would assume that at some point in time a team might be interested in releases, milestones and snaphot repositories.
+The alternative I would suggest is to use a repository manager like Sonatype Nexus Repository and proxy the Spring repositories that you are interested in using.
+I would assume a team might be interested in releases, milestones, and snaphot repositories.
 So at Nexus OSS (now known as Sonatype Nexus Repository Community Edition) I setup the three Spring repositories as you see below.

-You then might want to use a single URL in your Maven settings to represent the set of Spring repositories as you can see below.
+You might want to use a single URL in your Maven settings to represent the set of Spring repositories, as you can see below.

-I know that the vast majority of Spring users are Maven users so I hope this helps get their Maven-based environments setup in a best-practices fashion.
+I know that most Spring users are Maven users, so I hope this helps get their Maven-based environments setup in a best-practices fashion.

 Picture of Jason van Zyl